 MYOSIS.CA Web Site (Débit des rivières for gage levels.)La Fédération québécoise du canot et du kayak (FQCK) (Info débit for gage levels.)Le club de canot-camping des Pays-d´en-Haut (CCCPH)

 AccuWeather.com Canada, MétéoMédia Canada or Environment Canada forecast.

 Put on from a campground along Chemin Godin a couple miles south of Route 107 from Maniwaki.

 The first rapid has several play spots.
-(Ed note: Not exactly sure where the rapid name came from, although there are a about six islands in the river close to this spot.)
+There are a about six islands in the river close to this spot.

 From Jason Robertson's Report, 2002:

 Lucifer had a series of named holes; the first center hole is "L'Ange Gardien" (Guardian Angel), which is followed closely downstream by "L'Agneau de Dieu" (God's Lamb) on the left and the aptly named "L'Anus de Lucifer" (Lucifer's Anus) on the right.

 Karl Gesslein said, in 2001:My favorite was Lucifer, which we ran six times.
 There were four big holes and the trick was to run it and catch all four of them.
 There was another hole aptly named Lucifer's Anus which was a boat eating monster.
 We didn't play in that one.Lat/longitude coords are approximate, determined from www.gatineau.org/en/carte.html and Google Maps.

 The rapid is on the *RIGHT* channel which should be avoided since it leads to a dangerous dam.

 A dangerous dam blocking the right channel.
 Avoid by staying on the left channel.